apptainer/apptainer-userdocs/checkpoint.rst

 The following container (referred to as `server.sif` below) contains a simple http server that allows a variable to be read and written with `GET` and `POST` requests respectively.
-This is not typical of applications packaged by the apptainer community, but gives us an easy way to check that application state has been successfully restored upon restart.
+This is not typical of applications packaged by the {Project} community, but gives us an easy way to check that application state has been successfully restored upon restart.

 .. code::